-STRATEGIC PRIORITIES PERFORMANCE + Successful continuation of internal training programmes for junior and medior staff. + Support of our staff in working from home, facilitating them with relevant tools and hardware. +/- The war for talent also is a challenge for NIBC and combined with the high number of (regulatory) projects, this also puts pressure on the organisation. +/- The strategic focus provides opportunities to grow, however, it will be essential to engage on the broader agenda, therefore we introduced the new corporate values (PACE).
-FURTHER OPTIMISATION CAPITAL AND +/+ Strong CET 1 ratio of 17.7%, absorbing the new DIVERSIFICATION OF FUNDING prudential mortgage floor and providing room for future growth. +/+ Significant improvement of NIBC's funding spread, from 66 basis points to 34 basis points, mainly due to more attractive retail funding. + Strong LCR ratio at 206% and NSFR at 135%.
+- + NIBC has been able to address the challenges of COVID-19 in an effective way, making use of the agility and creativity of the organisation.
+In the course of 2022, we have decided to implement a flexible way of working with around 60% at the office - + EUR 3,611 per employee spent on training and educational programmes (2021: EUR 2,508). - + Successful continuation of internal training programmes for junior and medior staff. - + Support of our staff in working from home, facilitating them with relevant tools and hardware. - +/- The war for talent also is a challenge for NIBC and combined with the high number of (regulatory) projects, this also puts pressure on the organisation. - +/- The strategic focus provides opportunities to grow, however, it will be essential to engage on the broader agenda, therefore we introduced the new corporate values (PACE).

+FURTHER OPTIMISATION CAPITAL AND DIVERSIFICATION OF FUNDING

+- +/+ Strong CET 1 ratio of 17.8%, absorbing the new prudential mortgage floor and providing room for future growth. - +/+ Significant improvement of NIBC's funding spread, from 66 basis points to 34 basis points, mainly due to attractive retail funding. - + Strong LCR ratio at 207% and NSFR at 130%.